zalando/skipper/docs/reference/filters.md

 be a directory, which will be able to find all files within this directory, but it won't walk subtrees.
-For the example case, there have to be filenames `write-token` and `read-token` within the specified credential paths `/tmp/secrets/`, so `/tmp/secrets/write-token` and `/tmp/secrets/read-token`.
+For the example case, there have to be filenames `write-token` and `read-token` within the specified credential paths `/tmp/secrets/`, resulting in `/tmp/secrets/write-token` and `/tmp/secrets/read-token`.